ghost-ng/broot/Readme.md

 ## Getting Started

 This code is written exclusively for python3 with no plans to port it to python2 or a different language.
-Check out the [Contrubuting](https://github.com/MidnightSeer/broot/blob/master/Contributing.md) section for more information on how to add your own plugins.
+You can either use the plugins already provided in the framework or request me to add one of your own!

 ### Prerequisites